ibrahim307le/ibrahim307le/README.md

 ## About Me

 Engineering graduate focused on IT support, networking, and data analytics.
 Experienced in OCR systems, automation workflows, and data-driven applications.
 Strong foundation in troubleshooting, backend logic, and system-level problem solving.
+Completed R&D Intern at Nokia.

 ---